11 Authors like Mary Higgins Clark for Your Daring Mystery Needs

 9. Lisa Gardner

-Gardner partially credits her bestselling work with suspense novels to her early job as a research analyst in Boston, where she learned the skills necessary to dig into the details and work out cohesive narratives.
 Her novels walk a line between more flashy, exciting writing (which has been turned into TV works multiple times) and serious thrills.
-The Quiny & Rainie series follows FBI agents with works like The Perfect Husband, while the Detective D.D.
+The Quincy & Rainie series follows FBI agents with works like The Perfect Husband, while the Detective D.D.
 Warren series features tense and torrid books like Alone.
+Check out these authors like William Kent Kruger.

 “It wasn’t that strangers couldn’t hurt you.
 It was simply that the people you loved could do it so much better.”